evhub/coconut/README.rst

 Love Python?
 So do I!
 All valid Python 3 is also valid Coconut.
 That means that not only does learning Coconut not require learning new libraries, it doesn't even require learning a new core syntax!
 Integrating Coconut into your existing projects is as simple as replacing ``.py`` with ``.coc``.

-2. *But...* **Coconut has nicer lambdas.**
+2. *But...* **Coconut has nicer syntax.**

-Hate typing out ``lambda`` every time you want to create an anonymous function?
+Hate typing out ``lambda`` or ``def`` every time you want to create a one-line function?
 Love rhetorical questions and parallel grammatical structure?
 So do I!
-Coconut supports lambdas that are as simple as ``(x) -> x``.
+Coconut supports function definition syntax that's as simple as ``(x) -> x`` or ``f(x) = x``.

-3. *But...* **Coconut has immutable data constructors.**
+3. *But...* **Coconut has immutable data types.**

 If you know Python, then you already know how useful immutable lists can be.
 Don't believe me?
 They're called tuples, of course!
-Python lets tuples hog all that immutability goodness, but wouldn't it be nice if you could make anything immutable?
-Coconut's ``data`` statement allows you to define immutable classes, to create any sort of immutable data type that you wish!
+Python lets tuples hog all that immutability goodness, but wouldn't it be nice if you could create arbitrary immutable data types?
+Coconut's ``data`` statement allows you to create any sort of immutable data type that you wish!

 4. *But...* **Coconut has pattern matching.**